python/peps/pep-0684-per-interpreter-gil.rst

 Second, some isolation is faulty due to bugs or implementations that did not take multiple interpreters into account.
-This includes CPython's runtime and the stdlib, as well as extension modules that rely on globals variables.
+This includes CPython's runtime and the stdlib, as well as extension modules that rely on global variables.
 In these cases bugs should be opened.
 (Some are already.)

 Depending on Immortal Objects